Copperminer02/UFOs/README.md

   To use this project locally, please clone the entire deposit or the html can be accessed in my github_pages (**https://copperminer02.github.io/UFOs/**).
 The entire file structure is needed for the index.html to function properly and to maintain teh desired styling.

-  Once index.html is launched, the text and styling from the html are immdiately visible.
+  Once index.html is launched, the text and styling from the html are immediately visible.
 Also, the bottom of the page holds the table generated from **data.js** and **app.js**.
 Along the left side the user can see the input boxes for the elements mentioned above (date, city, state, country, and shape) with default example values ('1/10/2010', 'roswell', 'nm', 'us', and 'triangle').

   ![image](https://user-images.githubusercontent.com/91850824/155857734-9b048a45-3402-4cb7-8af3-0810dddefd0e.png)

-  As values are entered into the user box, the table is sorted to only show sighting records with that value present. (example: entering 1/9/2010 will result in all sightings on that date in the data array to be shown in the table exclusively.
-As text is entered into any input box, the value entered and the id associated with the box (example for date: 'id' = datetime, 'value' = '1/9/2010') are saved in a java array filter.
-The Console box in the image below shows the console out put for the filter array.
+  As values are entered into the user box, the table is sorted to only show sighting records with that value present. (example: entering 1/9/2010 will result in all obejects with value equal to the date for key datetime being chosen from the data array and shown in the table.)
+As text is entered into any input box, the value entered and the id associated with the box (example for date: 'id' = datetime, 'value' = '1/9/2010') are saved in the java filter.
+The Console box in the image below shows the console out put for the filter.

  ![image](https://user-images.githubusercontent.com/91850824/155857841-bda98a97-0eaf-4e20-826b-89de00a95a90.png)